okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### Miscellaneous
 1. `src/backup_data.py` uploads files from `data/` to an Amazon S3 bucket set on `config.ini` .
+1. `src/fetch_real_estate_prices.py` fetchs from [ZAP Imovéis](http://www.zapimoveis.com.br/busca-mapa) to `data/`, real estates rental prices of the locations specified in the script.

 ### Datasets (`data/`)